GeunhwaJeong/haneul-new/doc/src/learn/tokenomics/proof-of-stake.md

 ## Economic model

-We now discuss how the different components of the Haneul economy interact with each other in order to introduce Haneul’s Delegated Proof-of-Stake system.
+This section covers how the different components of the Haneul economy interact with each other in order to introduce Haneul’s Delegated Proof-of-Stake system.
 As a complementary reference, see the Staking and Tokenomics diagram in the [Haneul Tokenomics](../tokenomics/index.md) overview.

 The Haneul economic model works as follows: